 4.3 The makeheaders preprocessor

 For each C source module "src.c", there is an automatically generated header module "src.h" that contains all of the datatype and procedure declarations needed by the source module.
 These header files are generated automatically by the makeheaders program.
 The sources to makeheaders are contained in a single file "makeheaders.c".
-Additional documentation on makeheaders can be found in src/makeheaders.html.
+Additional documentation on makeheaders can be found in tools/makeheaders.html.

 The makeheaders program is run once.
 It scans all inputs source files and generates header files for each one.
 Note that the sqlite3.c and shell.c source files are not scanned by makeheaders.
 Makeheaders only runs over "ordinary" source files, not the exceptional source files.
 However, makeheaders also uses some extra header files as input.
 The general format is like this: